IoTPlay/docker-iotplay-standards/README.md

   > The bare bones Alpine Linux OS image for Raspberry Pi v1 & ZERO.
 Maintained by Resin.io.

 - for an IoT device: [arm64v8/alpine](https://hub.docker.com/r/arm64v8/alpine/)
   > A minimal Docker image based on Alpine Linux with a complete package index and only 5 MB in size!

+  #### Test